 The Assistant Dean will keep written records of the complaint, related conversations, and any informal compromise or resolution of the matter.
 Such records shall be solely for the use of the Office of Career Services and will not be available to students.
 Any student who submits a written complaint and subsequently decides not to pursue the matter may withdraw his or her complaint and the letter will be destroyed and no record of the complaint will be kept.
 If the employer has already been contacted when the student drops the complaint, the employer will be told that the student has withdrawn the complaint and the employer will have an opportunity to respond to the substance of the complaint if the employer so wishes.

-If the student chooses to pursue the complaint, the Assistant Dean shall then present the complaint and any supporting materials to the Career Services Committee.
+If the student chooses to pursue the complaint, the Assistant Dean shall then present the complaint and any supporting materials to the Advisory Committee.
 The committee shall review the complaint and request a written response from the employer.
 In appropriate circumstances, the committee may wish to hear directly from the complaining student and/or employer.
 If the committee finds that the employer should be sanctioned for its recruiting conduct, it will forward, to the Dean of the Law School, its recommendation for an appropriate remedy.
 The Dean shall have final authority in imposing sanctions on employers, including, in serious cases, barring employers from the on-campus recruiting program for a stated time.
 Information about formal sanctions imposed on particular employers will be made available to students.